medusajs/medusa/docs/content/add-plugins/strapi.md

 ## Run Medusa Server

-Make sure the Strapi server is still running.
-If not, you can run the following command to run the Strapi server in the directory of the Strapi project:
+Make sure the Strapi backend is still running.
+If not, you can run the following command to run the Strapi backend in the directory of the Strapi project:

 ```bash npm2yarn
 npm run develop
 ```

-Then, in the directory of your Medusa server, run the following command to start the Medusa server:
+Then, in the directory of your Medusa backend, run the following command to start the Medusa server:

 ```bash npm2yarn
 npm run start
 ```

-Once you start your Medusa server, if you ran the `--seed` command when you created your Medusa server, you’ll see that `product.created` events have been triggered along with similar events.
+Once you start your Medusa backend, if you ran the `--seed` command when you created your Medusa backend, you’ll see that `product.created` events have been triggered along with similar events.
 This will update Strapi with the products you seeded.

 ---

 ## Test Two-Way Sync

-This plugin ensures a two-way sync between the Medusa server and the Strapi server.
-So, if you update data on Strapi, it will be reflected on your Medusa server, and vice-versa.
+This plugin ensures a two-way sync between the Medusa backend and the Strapi backend.
+So, if you update data on Strapi, it will be reflected on your Medusa backend, and vice-versa.

 ### Update Products on Strapi

 Try updating any products on Strapi by going to Content Manager → Products and choosing a product from the list.
 Then, make changes to the product and click Save.
-If you view the products on your server now, either using the [REST APIs](https://docs.medusajs.com/api/admin/#tag/Product/operation/GetProducts) or using [the Medusa Admin](../user-guide/products/index.mdx), you’ll see that the product has been updated.
+If you view the products on your backend now, either using the [REST APIs](https://docs.medusajs.com/api/admin/#tag/Product/operation/GetProducts) or using [the Medusa Admin](../user-guide/products/index.mdx), you’ll see that the product has been updated.

 ### Update Products on Medusa